Inspirations - Five Practices

 Deborah Berke, FAIA, Edward P. Bass Dean and J.M.
 Hoppin Professor, Yale University School of Architecture, and Founder, TenBerke Architects

-Deborah Berke, FAIA, LEED AP, is an architect, educator, and the founder of New York-based architecture firm TenBerke.
+Deborah Berke, FAIA, LEED AP, is an architect and educator and the founder of New York-based architecture firm TenBerke.
 Among the firm’s most significant works are the Residential Colleges at Princeton University, the Cummins Indy Distribution Headquarters, the Rockefeller Arts Center at SUNY Fredonia, the Yale School of Art in New Haven, Connecticut, and the 21c Museum Hotels across the South and Midwest.
 In 2017, TenBerke was honored with a National Design Award from the Cooper-Hewitt, Smithsonian Design Museum.
-Deborah is the J. M. Hoppin Professor and the Dean of the Yale School of Architecture, the first woman to hold theposition.
-She has been a Professor at Yale since 1987.
+Deborah is the J. M. Hoppin Professor and the Dean of the Yale School of Architecture, the first woman to hold the position.
+She has taught at Yale since 1987.
 She is the recipient of the 2025 AIA Gold Medal, the Institute’s highest honor recognizing individuals whose work has had a lasting influence on the theory and practice of architecture.
 She was also the recipient of the 2022 AIA/ACSA Topaz Medallion, the highest honor for architectural education.
 In 2012, she was the inaugural designate of the Berkeley-Rupp Prize at the University of California at Berkeley, which is given to an architect who has advanced the position of women in the profession and whose work emphasizes a commitment to sustainability and the community.
-She is a board member of the James Howell Foundation, and an advisor to the Norman Foster Foundation.
+She is a board member of the James Howell Foundation and an advisor to the Norman Foster Foundation.
 She serves on the jury for the Pritzker Architecture Prize, the highest honor in the field.
 She is a member of the American Academy of Arts and Letters and the National Academy of Design.
 Deborah is a graduate of the Rhode Island School of Design and The City University of New York.
 In 2005, she was awarded an Honorary Doctor of Fine Arts from the Rhode Island School of Design.

 Mary McLeod, Professor of Architecture, Columbia University Graduate School of Architecture, Planning, and Preservation